Ernest Borgnine: 1983–2011: Final appearances

-Borgnine returned to Universal Studios in 1983, for a co-starring role opposite Jan-Michael Vincent, on Airwolf.
+Borgnine returned to Universal Studios in 1983 for a co-starring role opposite Jan-Michael Vincent on Airwolf.
 After he was approached by producer Donald P. Bellisario, who had been impressed by Borgnine's guest role as a wrestler in a 1982 episode of Magnum, P.I., he agreed to join the series.
-He played Dominic Santini, a helicopter pilot, which became an immediate hit.
-Borgnine's strong performances belied his exhaustion due to the grueling production schedule, and the challenges of working with his younger, series lead.
+He played Dominic Santini, a helicopter pilot; the show became an immediate hit.
+Borgnine's strong performances belied his exhaustion due to the grueling production schedule and the challenges of working with his younger series lead.
 The show was canceled by CBS in 1986.

 In 1989, Borgnine went to Namibia to shoot the film Laser Mission, starring Brandon Lee.
 It was released in 1990.

-in 1995 he appeared with Jonathan Silverman in The Single Guy as doorman Manny Cordoba, which lasted two seasons.
+in 1995, he appeared with Jonathan Silverman in The Single Guy as doorman Manny Cordoba, which lasted two seasons.
 According to Silverman, Borgnine came to work with more energy and passion than all other stars combined.
 He was the first person to arrive on the set every day and the last to leave.

-In 1996, Borgnine starred in the televised fantasy/thriller film Merlin's Shop of Mystical Wonders (partially adapted from the 1984 horror film The Devil's Gift).
+The next year, Borgnine starred in the televised fantasy/thriller film Merlin's Shop of Mystical Wonders (partially adapted from the 1984 horror film The Devil's Gift).
 As narrator and storyteller, Borgnine recounts a string of related supernatural tales, his modern-day fables notably centering on an enchanted and malicious cymbal-banging monkey toy stolen from the wizard Merlin.
-The film was later featured in the parodical television series Mystery Science Theater 3000, and has since gained a prominent cult following.
+The film was later featured in the parodical television series Mystery Science Theater 3000 and has since gained a prominent cult following.
 Also in 1996, Borgnine toured the United States on a bus to meet his fans and see the country.
 The trip was the subject of a 1997 documentary, Ernest Borgnine on the Bus.
 He served one year as the chairman of the National Salute to Hospitalized Veterans, visiting patients in many Department of Veterans Affairs medical centers.